huijing/personal-website-v3/src/content/blog/2015-08-02-people-are-the-problem.md

 Anyone can drive, but can you drive responsibly?
 Don't be that teenager who speeds while texting and chugging a six-pack.
 Even if you don't kill yourself, you'll end up killing other innocent people around you.

-My personal challenge is to be able to write all the functionality I currently use via jQuery in vanilla Javascript.
+My personal challenge is to be able to write all the functionality I currently use via jQuery in vanilla JavaScript.
 [You Don't Need jQuery!](http://blog.garstasio.com/you-dont-need-jquery/) by [Ray Nicholus](https://twitter.com/RayNicholus) is my go-to resource for this.

-I'm also reading [Javascript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) by [Douglas Crockford](http://www.crockford.com/).
+I'm also reading [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) by [Douglas Crockford](http://www.crockford.com/).
 Why go through all the trouble when most of the functionality we use has already been written by someone else?
 Because if you can't write it yourself, you probably don't know enough about the language.

 And when you run into conflicts and inexplicable errors, especially if you're using a jumble of plugins written by different people, your project is just going to be troubleshooting nightmare.
 Any time-savings you got from not writing code will not be enough to figure out how to get your monster spaghetti code project to work.